ithaka/PEP/docs/students.md

 We’ll also tackle the concepts of relevance and currency in scholarship.
 You’ll learn why they are important, and how they are different.

 #### Scan
 No one can be expected to read everything while they’re searching for resources, so it’s important to practice the art of scanning.
 If there’s an abstract, scan for keywords: words or phrases that relate to your topic and provide clues about the content of the article.
 Pay attention to the A-B-C clues you see (authority, bias, and content).
-If there is no abstract, scan for author, publisher, and key words.
-Key words should not only relate to your topic, but also be of a scholarly nature.
+If there is no abstract, scan for author, publisher, and keywords.
+Keywords should not only relate to your topic, but also be of a scholarly nature.

 Get into the habit of “talking to the text” as you scan, whether you’re looking at a computer screen or a piece of paper.
 Highlight important words and phrases, record questions or ideas that come up, and make notes about how this material might connect to other things you know.